jankaszel/hyperwell-thesis/chapters/introduction.md

 ## Thesis Structure {#sec:structure}

 The subsequent @sec:related contains a discussion of related work and discusses research on digital annotation, decentralized applications, and Digital Humanities infrastructure.
-Covering scholarly research, I will there not go into detail with all (fundamental) technology used in this thesis and rather clarify technological decisions in the footnotes during later parts of this thesis.
+Covering scholarly research, I will there not go into detail with all fundamental and mostly non-academic technology used in this thesis and rather clarify technological decisions in the footnotes during later parts of this thesis.

 @Sec:annotation concerns the theory behind Hypertext, its relations to data ownership, and implications on digital annotation.
 With a focus on the collaboration aspects of collaboration, the design and results of a user testing study with collaborative annotating on the Recogito platform will be examined in @sec:study. @Sec:implementation concerns the technical part of this this with two iterations of an architecture for decentralized, collaborative annotation called Hyperwell.